Sprint Acquires Virgin - Sprint's prepaid brand options continued

 Conclusion - The

-likely short term approach, but will never be a long term successful
+likely short term approach, but would never be a long term successful

 strategy.